Kidney transplant follow-up at Kent and Canterbury Hospital

 Can I eat normally after having a transplant?

 There may be some food you cannot eat during the first few weeks following your transplant.
-The renal dietician will be able to advise you over the phone or during a clinic visit of any changes you need to make to your diet.
+The renal dietician will be able to advise you of any changes you need to make to your diet.
+The dietician will do this over the phone or during a clinic visit.

 Do I have to pay for my prescriptions?